High-dynamic-range rendering: Flare

 Flare is the diffraction of light in the human lens, resulting in "rays" of light emanating from small light sources, and can also result in some chromatic effects.
 It is most visible on point light sources because of their small visual angle.

-Otherwise, HDR rendering systems have to map the full dynamic range of what the eye would see in the rendered situation onto the capabilities of the device.
+Typical display devices cannot display light as bright as the Sun, and ambient room lighting prevents them from displaying true black.
+Thus, HDR rendering systems have to map the full dynamic range of what the eye would see in the rendered situation onto the capabilities of the device.
 This tone mapping is done relative to what the virtual scene camera sees, combined with several full screen effects, e.g. to simulate dust in the air which is lit by direct sunlight in a dark cavern, or the scattering in the eye.

 Tone mapping and blooming shaders can be used together to help simulate these effects.

 Tone mapping

 Tone mapping, in the context of graphics rendering, is a technique used to map colors from high dynamic range (in which lighting calculations are performed) to a lower dynamic range that matches the capabilities of the desired display device.
 Typically, the mapping is non-linear – it preserves enough range for dark colors and gradually limits the dynamic range for bright colors.
 This technique often produces visually appealing images with good overall detail and contrast.
 Various tone mapping operators exist, ranging from simple real-time methods used in computer games to more sophisticated techniques that attempt to imitate the perceptual response of the human visual system.

+HDR displays with higher dynamic range capabilities can reduce or eliminate the tone mapping required after HDRR, resulting in an even more realistic image.

 Applications in computer entertainment

 Currently HDRR has been prevalent in games, primarily for PCs, Microsoft's Xbox 360, and Sony's PlayStation 3.
 It has also been simulated on the PlayStation 2, GameCube, Xbox and Amiga systems.
 Sproing Interactive Media has announced that their new Athena game engine for the Wii will support HDRR, adding Wii to the list of systems that support it.

 In desktop publishing and gaming, color values are often processed several times over.
-As this includes multiplication and division (which can accumulate rounding errors), it is useful to have the extended accuracy and range of 16 bit integer or 16 bit floating point formats.
+As this includes multiplication and division (which can accumulate rounding errors), it is useful to have the extended accuracy and range of 16-bit integer or 16-bit floating point formats.
 This is useful irrespective of the aforementioned limitations in some hardware.